cirosantilli/linux-cheat/posix.md

 ##Environment variables

-In POSIX 7, those are defined in: Base Definitions > Enviroment Variables.
+In POSIX 7, those are defined in: Base Definitions > Environment Variables.

 POSIX specifies: